Marisken Surgery: Treatment, Procedure & Experiences

 - Short observation in the treatment room.

-- Patients can usually go home immediately afterward.
+- Patients can usually go home immediately afterwards.

 Why aftercare is important

-The area is sensitive, and small irritations occur easily.
-Therefore, many proctologists recommend gentle mucous membrane care after surgery, e.g., with regenerative active ingredients like CBD and hyaluronic acid, as combined in CANNEFF® SUP.
+The area is sensitive, and minor irritations occur easily.
+Therefore, many proctologists recommend gentle mucosal care after surgery, e.g., with regenerative agents like CBD and hyaluronic acid, as combined in CANNEFF® SUP.

 This supports the skin during open wound healing but does not replace surgical treatment.